 Apply for role of Board member at Friends of the Earth

-Volunteer status: Salary unremunerated, reasonable travel expenses covered (COVID-19 permitting)
+Volunteer status: no salary, reasonable travel and childcare expenses for all meetings are covered

-Location: Flexible – usually 3 meetings are held in London and 2 outside London
+Location of meetings: flexible – usually 3 meetings are held in London and 2 outside London, with the option to join remotely

-As we strive to protect the environment and tackle climate change at this critical time, we are seeking to appoint a Board member based in Northern Ireland to join the Friends of the Earth Board.
+As we strive to tackle the ecological and climate emergency and further environmental justice, we're seeking to appoint 2 Board members to join the Friends of the Earth Board.

 About Friends of the Earth